 Newborn screening checks for rare disorders and conditions.
 Most children with these disorders come from families with no previous history of the disorders.

 Newborn screening is done 48-72 hours after your baby’s birth.

 Consent for newborn screening

 If you don’t consent to newborn screening, you’ll be asked to sign a Decline of Screening form.
 If your baby becomes ill at some stage, it’s important to tell your child and family health nurse or GP that your baby didn’t have newborn screening.
-This can help your health professional understand why your baby is unwell.

 Taking baby’s blood sample